We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 • Solid mobile app for in-person recording

 Pricing: Free tier with limited minutes.
-Pro plan around $16.99/month.
-Business plan around $30/month per user.
+Pro plan approximately $16.99/month as of early 2026.
+Business plan approximately $30/month per user.

 Limitations: Bot joins as a visible participant.
 Speaker identification uses voice fingerprinting, which requires initial training and doesn't always label correctly in the first few meetings.
 Limited customization for summary formats.